-Headcounts.
-Provide the full-time and part-time headcount at each additional location, reporting graduate and undergraduate students separately.
+Report graduate and undergraduate students separately.
 Include only students who are full-time or part-time in degree programs at the location being reported, not whether they are full-time or part-time at the institution as a whole (if there is in fact any difference).

-The headcounts at various additional locations may be duplicated (i.e., across locations but not within a location) if students attend multiple locations.
+If students attend multiple locations, the headcounts at various additional locations may be duplicated (i.e., across locations but not within a location).
 The objective here is to identify the totals served at each location.
-If duplicated, indicate that in the Notes section.
+If duplicated across locations, indicate that in the Notes section.